Anthony Bemboom

-Anthony John Bemboom (born January 18, 1990) is an American professional baseball catcher in the Baltimore Orioles organization.
-He has previously played in MLB for the Tampa Bay Rays and Los Angeles Angels.
+Anthony John Bemboom (born January 18, 1990) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Tampa Bay Rays, Los Angeles Angels, and Baltimore Orioles.

 Career

-Early career
+Amateur

 Bemboom graduated from Sauk Rapids-Rice High School in Sauk Rapids, Minnesota.
 He attended Iowa Western Community College in Council Bluffs, Iowa, from 2009 through 2010.
 He attended Creighton University in Omaha, Nebraska, from 2011 through 2012.

+Los Angeles Angels

 The Los Angeles Angels selected Bemboom in the 22nd round, with the 687th overall selection, of the 2012 MLB draft.
 He signed with the Angels and played in Minor League Baseball for their organization from 2012 through 2016.
-During his time with them, he played for the AZL Angels, Orem Owlz, Burlington Bees, Inland Empire 66ers, Arkansas Travelers, and the Salt Lake Bees.
+During his time with them, he played for the rookie-level Arizona League Angels, rookie-level Orem Owlz, Single-A Burlington Bees, High-A Inland Empire 66ers, Double-A Arkansas Travelers, and Triple-A Salt Lake Bees.

+Colorado Rockies

-Bemboom was selected by the Colorado Rockies in the minor league portion of the 2016 Rule 5 draft.
-He played for the Albuquerque Isotopes in 2017 and 2018.
+On December 8, 2016, Bemboom was selected by the Colorado Rockies in the minor league portion of the Rule 5 draft.
+He played for the Triple–A Albuquerque Isotopes in 2017, slashing .278/.390/.459 with four home runs and 20 RBI.

+Bemboom returned to Triple–A Albuquerque in 2018, playing in 70 games and hitting .232/.339/.351 with five home runs and 29 RBI.
+He elected free agency following the season on November 2, 2018.

 Tampa Bay Rays

-Bemboom signed a minor league contract with the Tampa Bay Rays on November 26, 2018.
-He began the 2019 season playing for the Charlotte Stone Crabs and the Durham Bulls.
-The Rays promoted Bemboom to the major leagues on May 10, 2019.
+On November 26, 2018, Bemboom signed a minor league contract with the Tampa Bay Rays.
+He began the 2019 season playing for the High–A Charlotte Stone Crabs and the Triple–A Durham Bulls.
+On May 10, 2019, Bemboom was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut on May 12 versus the New York Yankees.
-Bemboom got his first career hit on May 14, 2019, an RBI double versus the Miami Marlins.
+Bemboom recorded his first career hit on May 14, an RBI double against the Miami Marlins.
 He later exited the game with a knee injury.
 He was placed on the injured list on May 16.
-On July 15, he was reinstated from the injured list and designated for assignment.
+On July 15, he was reinstated from the injured list and subsequently designated for assignment.

-Los Angeles Angels
+Los Angeles Angels (second stint)

 On July 15, 2019, Bemboom was traded to the Los Angeles Angels in exchange for cash considerations.
 On August 24, 2020, Bemboom made his first career pitching appearance against the Houston Astros, pitching a scoreless inning after getting Carlos Correa, Taylor Jones and Michael Brantley to fly out following the walk of Kyle Tucker.
 In 2020, Bemboom batted .208/.328/.417 with 3 home runs and led all Angels catchers with a 41% caught stealing rate.
 On August 7, 2021, Bemboom was designated for assignment by the Angels.